WilliamHJKL/openshift-azure/README.md

-This is a work in progress....
+This work is based on https://github.com/derdanu

 # RedHat Openshift 3.2 cluster on Azure

 When creating the RedHat Openshift 3.2 cluster on Azure, you will need a SSH RSA key for access.

 ## Create the cluster

+To have OpenShift Enterprise 3.2 running on Azure, you will have to follow 2 steps.
+- First deploy the cluster with one of the following method.
+- Then use ansible to install OSE 3.2 ( in a word run the openshift-install.sh script.

 ### Create the cluster on the Azure Portal

 <a href="https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2FWilliamRedHat%2Fopenshift-azure%2Frhel%2Fazuredeploy.json" target="_blank">